keliang11/cse15l-lab-reports/week1-lab-report.md

 ## Remotely Conencting

 Next, open the terminal in VSCode.
 Open the command pallete, type select default profile.
-Select git bash, then click the plus sign to open a new bask terminal.
+Select git bash, then click the plus sign to open a new bash terminal.

 ![image](https://user-images.githubusercontent.com/122491370/211933762-b61f6390-4f25-48f3-b1cf-5bd468219f2a.png)